-Lauren joined Brown, Goldstein & Levy in February 2022.
-Before joining the firm, she served as an Assistant Attorney General for the Maryland Office of the Attorney General’s Consumer Protection Division where she investigated and litigated against pharmaceutical companies for their role in the opioid epidemic, including work on the Purdue bankruptcy.
-She also has experience representing individuals and groups of plaintiffs in workplace discrimination and harassment cases as well as consumers in products and financial services litigation.
-Before joining the Attorney General’s Office, Lauren was a trial attorney at the U.S. Equal Employment Opportunity Commission, where she investigated and litigated Equal Pay Act, ADEA, and Title VII cases.
-She clerked for the Honorable Terrence G. Berg on the United States District Court for the Eastern District of Michigan.
+Before joining the firm, Lauren served as an Assistant Attorney General for the Maryland Office of the Attorney General’s Consumer Protection Division where she investigated and litigated against pharmaceutical companies for their role in the opioid epidemic and as a Trial Attorney at the U.S. Equal Employment Opportunity Commission.
+She also clerked for the Honorable Terrence G. Berg on the United States District Court for the Eastern District of Michigan.

 Awards